The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🔍 FAQ – Vincent van Gogh: Works, History, Location, Value

-The Starry Night (1889) is Van Gogh's most iconic work, admired worldwide for its swirling sky and emotional power.
+Starry Night (1889) is Van Gogh's most iconic work, admired worldwide for its swirling sky and emotional power.

 🌻 What are Van Gogh's most famous paintings?

-🗺️ Where are Van Gogh's paintings located?
+🗺️ Where can Van Gogh's paintings be found?

 No. The Louvre does not have any paintings by Van Gogh, as it is primarily dedicated to ancient art.